ATD 1-LAW

 False

-Under CAP.507, a hirer in a hire purchase contract might terminate a hire purchase contract under which of the following ?
+Outline three(3) ways in which a hirer in a hire purchase contract might terminate a hire purchase agreement under CAP.507.

-The deal in which one party can use the asset of the other party for the payment of equal monthly installments is known as (a)__________, whereas an agreement where one party buys the asset and allows the other party to use it by paying consideration over a specified period is known (b)___________.
+1he deal in which one party can use the asset of the other party for the payment of equal monthly installments is known as (i)__________, whereas an agreement where one party buys the asset and allows the other party to use it by paying consideration over a specified period is known (ii)_________.

 A shipping arrangement in that requires a seller to deliver goods to a buyer at an agreed port of arrival and the seller assumes all transport costs.